Start dates: September 2025 / January 2026 / September 2026

 Research

-Studying for your MSc in Marketing or Events Management at Oxford Brookes Business School offers you a first class experience to engage with our excellent researchers.
-They investigate core challenges facing contemporary societies, ranging from sustainable tourism and events management to pro-environmental behaviour in a changing world.
-We also have expertise in Coaching and Mentoring (leadership development) and Diversity (gender, ethnicity, class) and are keen to include students into our projects where possible.
-Please visit our research pages to learn about our three research centres: The Centre for Business, Society and Global Challenges; The Centre for Diversity Policy Research and Practice and the International Centre for Coaching and Mentoring Studies (Research in the Oxford Brookes Business School).
-Being a master student offers great opportunities to be part of research culture and to discuss your own research ideas with us.
+Studying for your MSc in Digital Marketing at Oxford Brookes Business School offers you a first-class experience to engage with our excellent researchers.
+They investigate core challenges facing contemporary societies, ranging from modelling consumers’ digital behaviour, use of Machine Learning to make sentiment analysis of Social Media, content marketing optimisation and ethical use of AI to generate compelling content.
+We also have expertise in influencer marketing and omnichannel retailing and are keen to include students in our projects where possible.
+In addition to the digital contents, you can visit our research pages to learn about more research centres (Research in the Oxford Brookes Business School).
+Being a master's student at Oxford Brookes University offers great opportunities to be part of a research culture and to discuss your research ideas with us.

 Researcher with laptop and notes